 Late payment penalties or early repayment charges are fees which the lender charges in response to certain actions taken by the borrower.

 When you borrow money, you will almost always have to pay interest; this is how lenders make a profit.
-The interest rate on loan is a percentage of the loan balance, which the lender charges as a service fee.
+The interest rate on a loan is a percentage of the loan balance, which the lender charges as a service fee.

 For example, on a loan of £100 with an interest rate of 3%, a borrower would pay £3 in interest and £103 in total.
 When you make a standard loan repayment, part goes towards paying off the money you borrowed, and part goes towards the lender’s interest.